Keyword Cannibalization: Why Avoid It and How to Fix It

 How to Identify Cannibalization Issues

 When left unchecked, keyword cannibalization can become a roadblock for your SEO strategy.
-Let’s learn different ways to actively identify cannibalization issues.
+Let’s learn different ways of actively identifying keyword cannibalization issues.

 Google Search Console